amritmage/magento-2-gallery/README.md

-# Magento 2 Homepage Gallery
+# Magento 2 Gallery

-This module adds a Gallery on the Homepage.
+This module adds a Gallery on the Homepage or any CMS Page.